gbif/hp-idigbio/en/faq.md

 Datasets are regularly updated as partner institutions add new digitized specimens or improve existing records.

 ## Can I download large datasets for analysis?
-Yes.
+Yes!
 The GBIF portal supports bulk downloads of specimen data for research and analysis.

 ## What are the standards used for biodiversity data?
 iDigBio and GBIF support widely-used biodiversity informatics standards such as Darwin Core, which enables consistent sharing and interoperability of specimen data.